|

 a perennial that grows in sunny grasslands or the like.
 Stems branch

-at parts close to the bases and crawl on the ground.
+at parts near the base and crawl along the ground.
 Leaves comprise

 three leaflets, each measuring 1-2cm long and 0.8-1.5cm wide, in the

 shape of a broad oblong to broad oval.
-White and 7-8mm long flowers
+Three to five white, 7-8mm

-set themselves 3-5 at an axil.
-Legumes are 3-4mm long, in an
+long flowers emerge at an axil.
+Legumes are 3-4mm long and in an

 oblanceolate shape.
 Axils on the upper parts bear cleistogamous